What is Religious Exploration?

 Welcome

-Welcome to the Religious Education (R.E.) program for our Children and Youth!
+Welcome to the Religious Exploration (R.E.) program for our Children and Youth!
 We are glad you are here.
 Every Sunday, a committed and enthusiastic team of volunteer teachers, parents, and staff create a nurturing space to explore liberal religious life with creativity, curiosity, and openness.
 Together we worship, we explore sources and traditions of our Unitarian Universalist faith, and we search for meaning in life’s big questions.
 We use our bodies, hearts, and minds to care for ourselves, each other, and our world.
 The Eno River Unitarian Universalist Fellowship seeks to support and deepen the spiritual lives of people of all ages, races, genders, backgrounds, and identities.
 We are a congregation of open hearts, open minds, and open hands.
 Welcome!

 What is Taught in the Children's Classes?

-When Does the Religious Education Program Begin?
+When Does the Religious Exploration Program Begin?

 What Are My Responsibilities as a Parent?

 You are your child's primary spiritual nurturer.
 Our job is to assist you in your faith formation so you can support your child's spirit journey.
 We recommend you get to know your child's teaching team and volunteer in his or her class regularly.
-Most importantly try to bring your child on a regular basis.
-This communicates to them that their spiritual development is important.
-Consistent attendance also helps your child develop a sense of community and belonging.
-Please register for Religious Education.

 What if I am new?